Latest posts by Felipe Fonseca (see all)

 It is a huge mistake to advertise things bigger than they really are in order to make your product more impressive than it really is.
 Things are more likely to turn against you and customers less likely to come back again.

 Another damnable practice is hiding prices during a purchase.

-Be sure that when you put a product to be sold online the final price at the check out is the same that you announced before.
-There isn’t worst feeling than being excited about a good promotion and by the end, you end up being charged more than you expected.
+Be sure that when you sell a product online the final price at the checkout is the same that you had announced before.
+There is not a worse feeling than being excited about a good sale and ending up being overcharged.

 Remember, no one likes to be taken as a fool.

 Being honest is one of the pillars of trust and it is fundamental to build a relationship among with your audience.
 Fans don’t follow their idols just because they did an amazing marketing campaign.
 You need way more than that to keep people returning to your business for years with the same passion.

 Being a fan means that you expect more from your favorite brand than just their product itself.

 Delivering only what customers have paid for, be it a great album or an amazing tour, is not enough to build loyalty.
 A competitor who offers the same experience but also makes customers feel special will win their heart.